janxavierv17/janxavierv17/README.md

-👋 Hi, I’m @janxavierv17 who is now an official Full-Stack Engineer. <br/>
+👋 Hi, I’m @janxavierv17 who is now an official Full-Stack Frontend focused Engineer. <br/>
 🌱 I am always learning and expanding my knowledge to become a better engineer.
 - 👀 The technologies and Stack I use:
   -  JavaScript